 Limelight has only been in existence since 2001.
 A significant amount of Limelight's growth, in terms of employees, operations and revenue, has occurred since 2004.
-For example, Limelight's revenue has grown from \$5.0 million in 2003 to \$65.2 million in 2006 to \$131.7 million in 2009.
+For example, Limelight's revenue has grown from \$5.0 million in 2003 to \$65.2 million in 2006 to \$103.1 million in 2007 and \$129.5 million in 2008.
 As a consequence, Limelight has a limited operating history which makes it difficult to evaluate its business and its future prospects.
 Limelight has encountered and will continue to encounter risks and difficulties frequently experienced by growing companies in rapidly changing industries, such as the risks described in this proxy statement/prospectus.
 If Limelight does not address these risks successfully, its business will be harmed.

-The trading price of Limelight's common stock has been, and is likely to continue to be, volatile.
+The trading price of Limelight's common stock has been volatile and is likely to continue to fluctuate.